|

 Natural Medical Marijuarna

-Despite the medicinal benefits (Video Interviews with Medical Marijuana Users), there is still a "war" on this medicine.
+Despite the medicinal benefits (Video Interviews with Medical Marijuana Users), there is still a conflict of interest waged "war" on this medicine.
 Getting the already established medical circles to accept medical marijuana's proven research is not as easy as one would expect.

 Rick Simpson Phoenix Tears - Promoting Hemp Oil as a natural healing agent

-Panacea spoke to DINUSHA FERNANDO of Alzeheimer’s Australia and provided an empirical account of a suffer know to us who used the Rick Simpson cure and reported successful results.
+Panacea spoke to DINUSHA FERNANDO of Alzeheimer’s Australia and provided an empirical account of an Alzheimers sufferer known to us who used the Rick Simpson cure and reported successful results.

 Excert -A particular friend was a shot-firer in the coal mines when he was diagnosed with early onset Alzheimer’s disease a few years ago.
 He was 45 years of age and reached a stage where he could hardly get out of bed some days and could not remember simple things like telephone numbers and PIN’s.
 He took a single drop of the oil each night for 4 months and was recently told by his doctor that he could make his next driver’s medical in 12 months instead of six months, such was his recovery.
 He took none of the medicine prescribed for him and only took the oil.
 He has recently been accepted to do his Masters Degree in Horticulture.